Best Cordless Drills UK 2026: Top 7 Tested for Home DIY

 Voltage

 18V is the standard for domestic DIY.
-12V tools are lighter but less powerful — suitable for lighter tasks.
+12V tools are lighter but less powerful — suitable for lighter tasks only.
 18V handles everything from timber to brick.

 Brushless vs Brushed Motor